 Your Canadian pilot license (Private or higher) allows you fly Canadian registered aircraft anywhere in the world.
 Anyone that has done much travelling will tell you that if you are driving past an airport in the Caribbean or Europe chances are that you wont see very many C- aircraft but you will see many N reg aircraft.

 What a FAA license allows you to do is fly any N (American) registered aircraft for which you are licensed anywhere in the world.
 This opens up opportunities to rent American aircraft if you are travelling.
 It also allows you to fly your friend's American registered aircraft in the US or in Canada.
-(Note: With your Canadian license you may not fly any American registered aircraft even inside Canada.)
+(Note: With your Canadian license you may fly an American registered aircraft inside Canada, insurance permitting.)

 The first thing that needs to be understood is the difference between a license conversion and a license validation.